FIVE LITTLE MONKEYS CRAFT!

 Let’s have a look at that one:-

-WHAT VALUES ARE KIDS LEARNIG IN THS ONE.
+WHAT VALUES ARE KIDS LEARNING IN THIS ONE.

-In this version let’s break it down what monkeys should be learning, if not too late!
+In this version, let’s break down what monkeys should be learning, if not too late!

-You wouldn’t think these songs would cover all these points, but in their simplcity they do.
+You wouldn’t think these songs would cover all these points, but in their simplicity, they do.

 WHY MONKEYS?

-I guess the reason why monkeys are used in this particular nursery rhyme, is probably because, monkeys are regarded as mischievious, naughty and getting up to no good, so the fact that they are jumping on the bed, or swinging in the trees, reflects this in their behaviour.
+I guess the reason why monkeys are used in this particular nursery rhyme is probably that monkeys are regarded as mischievous, naughty and getting up to no good, so the fact that they are jumping on the bed, or swinging in the trees, reflects this in their behaviour.

 TUNE GETS STUCK IN YOUR HEAD!

-Don’t you find how sometimes certains tunes just keep on replaying in your mind and you can’t shift it.
+Don’t you find how sometimes certain tunes just keep on replaying in your mind, and you can’t shift them?

-You may be humming away and wondering where you heard it, and why are you singing it?
+You may be humming away and wondering where you heard it, and why you’re singing it.

-That’s why some of these melodies, are easy, memorable and repetitive, written in a way where kids can remember them, therefore by singing the nursery rhyme they are infact learning, different counting skills.
+That’s why some of these melodies are easy, memorable and repetitive, written in a way where kids can remember them, by singing the nursery rhyme they are in fact learning, different counting skills.

 MY INTENTION!